 - Our computer science degrees cover the latest techniques and technologies across the breadth of the subject

 - Our teaching is inspired by world-class research

 - Our graduates go on to careers with world-leading technology companies

 Computer science changes at an incredible speed.
-Here at Nottingham we regularly review what we teach and how we teach it and it is taught by people
+We regularly review what we teach and how we teach it and it is taught by people

 carrying out world-class research

 , whose interests cover all aspects of computer science.
-This research feeds directly into our curriculum, which provides a strong set of core topics and a wide choice of options in both fundamental and applied computing.
-See the undergraduate courses
+This research feeds directly into our curriculum.

 Your learning is supported by a number of activities, which may include lectures, laboratory sessions, small group tutorials, problem classes, and coursework.
 Research-related project work is an important part of all our degrees.